 One Day in Kuala Lumpur, Malaysia: Itinerary & Where to Go in 24 Hours

 Wandering around Southeast Asia?
 There’s a good chance you’ll spend at least one day in Kuala Lumpur.
-The capital of Malaysia is one of the region’s main transport hubs.
-Kuala Lumpur is an emerging favourite on the traveller trail.
+The capital of Malaysia and one of the region’s main transport hubs, Kuala Lumpur has emerged favorite destination on the traveler trail.

-Ready to experience the best of Kuala Lumpur in one day?
-Start planning your trip with this complete 1-day Kuala Lumpur itinerary.
+Ready to experience Kuala Lumpur in one day?
+Start planning your trip to Malaysia’s buzzing capital with this complete 1-day KL itinerary.

 Where to go in Kuala Lumpur in 24 hours: A complete 1-day itinerary

-Whether you’ve got 10 days in Malaysia or three weeks, there’s no better starting point than Kuala Lumpur.
-(Or KL as its most endearing fans would say).
-The Malaysian capital is one of the most exciting cities in Southeast Asia.
+Whether you’ve got 10 days in Malaysia or three weeks, there’s no better starting point than Kuala Lumpur—or KL, as its most endearing fans would say.
+The Malaysian capital is one of the most exciting cities in Southeast Asia and a must-see for travelers roaming through the region.

-There’s a multitude of cool things to do in Kuala Lumpur.
-Even with just one day in Kuala Lumpur, you can visit a good chunk of the top attractions.
-Unfold your Kuala Lumpur itinerary by starting off with these ideas.
+<p>There’s a multitude of <a href=cool things to do in Kuala Lumpur, and even with just one day, you can visit a good chunk of the top attractions.
+Unfold your itinerary by starting off with these ideas…

 Beat your morning blues at the Petronas Twin Towers

 You won’t need to beat yourself out of bed at the crack of dawn to catch KL’s biggest attraction.
-But get a head start on the morning and your itinerary by plowing over to the Petronas Twin Towers.
+But get a head start on the morning and your itinerary at the Petronas Twin Towers.

 This towering landmark is the undisputed symbol of Kuala Lumpur.
-Until 2004, it was the tallest building in world.
-Even if it’s been overtaken 15 times since, Petronas Towers is still one of the finest modern architectural treasures in the world.
+Until 2004, it was the tallest building in the world.
+Even if it’s been overtaken over a dozen times since, Petronas Towers is still one of the finest modern architectural treasures in the world.
 It’s one of the absolute must-sees in Malaysia.

 Petronas Twin Towers

-Unless you buy your Petronas Towers tickets beforehand, you’ll need to start lining up at the ticketing counter before 8:30am.
-There’s only limited number of tickets available on a first come, first-serve basis.
+Unless you buy your Petronas Towers tickets beforehand, you’ll need to start lining up at the ticketing counter before 8:30 am.
+There’s only a limited number of tickets available on a first-come, first-serve basis.

 Once you’ve secured your entrance tickets, scoot up to the observation deck.
-It hovers on the 86th-floor, 170 metres above the ground.
+It hovers on the 86th floor, 170 meters above the ground.
 Relax and enjoy spellbinding views of KL.

 Your Petronas Towers tickets also include entrance to the Skybridge.
 This covered glass platform links the twin towers on the 41st and 42nd floors.
-The Skybridge offers its own spectacular views of Kuala Lumpur.
+The Skybridge offers its own spectacular views of the city.

 Relive the history of KL at Merdeka Square

-Hop onto a train for the short ride to Masjid Jamek Station.
+Hop onto a train for a short ride to Masjid Jamek Station.
 From here, it’s a short 5- to 7-minute walk to Merdeka Square at the historical heart of Kuala Lumpur.

 Sultan Abdul Samad Building